cdlewis/blog/content/blog/coding-agents-for-matching-decomp.md

 The permuter shines when a match is nearly complete.
 It can nudge register allocation or scheduling just enough to cross to 100%.
 This is an area in which Claude often struggles because sometimes fixing register allocations is just a matter of trying (literally) a million different things.
 Such a scale is beyond the reach of current agents; at best, Claude often racks up dozens of attempts.

 Making a permuter tool available to coding agents could enable them to generate new approaches more effectively.
-But this would need to be accompanied by strong safeguards such as requiring a minimum match % and clear instructions to avoid implausible suggestions.
+However, this approach would need to be accompanied by strong safeguards such as requiring a minimum match percentage and clear instructions to avoid implausible suggestions.

 ### XML Prompt